-The X1000 has 8 computer grade (the old large style computer capacitor cans, not the new dinky ones) capacitor cans at 25,000 uF and 75 volts each.
-These are used to create the unregulated output stage rails at plus and minus 75 volts at 30 amps.
-The X600 and X350 have 6 of these capacitors, operated at slightly lower voltages.
+The X150 has 4 computer grade (the old large style computer capacitor cans, not the new dinky ones) capacitor cans at 31,000 uF and 50 volts each.
+These are used to create the unregulated output stage rails at plus and minus 32 volts at 20 amps.

-In the X1000 and X600, a separate smaller transformer is used to provide the additional 20 volts above the rail voltage for the front end circuit.
-In the X350, this additional voltage is derived from separate windings on the main transformers.
-This supply is passively filtered so that the ripple voltage is only a few millivolts, none of which shows up at the output.
+In the X150, additional voltage for the front end is derived from separate windings on the main transformers.
 This extra front end supply lowers the distortion and noise of the system, and allows the front end to swing the output stage rail-to-rail with losses on the order of only a volt or so, extracting every last possible watt.

 The circuit of the amplifier is completely DC, with no capacitors in the signal path.
 There are also no slew rate limiting capacitors in the circuit.
-The high frequency rolloff of the amplifier is controlled by a pair of 4.7 picofarad capacitors.

 All the transistors in the product are power Mosfets, actually Hexfets from International Rectifier and Harris.
 These are hyper-matched parts, with gate voltages matched to 0.5% and all devices taken from the same lot codes (made on the same wafer).
-Most of the front end transistors, the current sources and cascode devices, are rated at 200 volts and 150 watts.
-We run them at about 2.5 watts each.
-The speed critical actual gain devices in the front end, that is to say the actual balanced pair of transistors, are rated at 20 watts, and we run them at a watt each.
-We keep them on the same heat sink so they have perfect thermal tracking.
+The speed and noise critical gain devices in the front end, (that is to say the actual balanced pair of transistors) are ultra low noise and distortion matched JFETs having a low (.02 S) transconductance figure.
+The JFETs are made on the same substrate for prefect matching.

-The X1000 output stage has 80 and the X600/X350 have 48 output Mosfet power transistors in TO-3 metal packages, again matched to 0.5% and drawn from the same lot codes for each type.
-The output stages can sustain transients of about 10,000 watts, but are not allowed to dissipate more than 2400 watts for any instant, even into a dead short.
+The X150 has 40 output Mosfet power transistors in TO-3 plastic packages, again matched to 0.5% and drawn from the same lot codes for each type.
+The output stages can sustain transients of about 5,000 watts, but are not allowed to dissipate more than 1000 watts for any instant, even into a dead short.